Policies and Procedures

 • Action shots should be a celebration of the sporting activity and not a sexualized image in a sporting context;

-• Actions shots should not be taken or retained where the photograph reveals a torn or displaced swim suit;
+• Actions shots should not be taken or retained where the photograph reveals a torn or displaced swimsuit;

 • Photographs should not be taken from behind swimming blocks at the start of a race or exhibit a child climbing out of the swimming pool; and